rizsotto/Bear/README.md

 ### Empty compilation database on OS X Captain or Fedora

 Security extension/modes on different operating systems might disable library preloads.
-This case Bear behaves normaly, but the result compilation database will be empty.
+This case Bear behaves normally, but the result compilation database will be empty.
 (Please make sure it's not the case when reporting bugs.)
 Notable examples for enabled security modes are: OS X 10.11 (check with `csrutil status | grep 'System Integrity Protection'`), and Fedora, CentOS, RHEL